Malta's Socialists eye first election win in 16 years

 Newspaper opinion polls show Labour ahead by 11 percent, enough for a landslide by Maltese standards.
 Less than 1 percent of the vote divided the parties in the last election in 2008.

-Labour’s 39-year-old leader Joseph Muscat, a former European Parliament member, has modernized his party to make it more appealing to the center-ground and a business community once mostly loyal to the Nationalists.
+Labour’s 39-year-old leader Joseph Muscat, a former European Parliament member, has modernised his party to make it more appealing to the centre-ground and a business community once mostly loyal to the Nationalists.

 He has brought in a more effective publicity machine that focused on a pledge to lower electricity prices, which Maltese complain are among the highest in the world, damaging living standards and businesses competitiveness.